Customization APIs

 company_id number The system-assigned ID of the customer.

-Note: If a custom dimension is deleted, the name of that dimension cannot be reused for a period starting at the time of deletion and equal to the longest data retention period of any of your company’s Kentik plans (see About Plans).
-For example, if your company has a plan that includes retention of the Fast dataseries on certain devices for one year, then if any custom dimension is deleted that dimension's name cannot be reused for one year.
+Note: When a custom dimension is deleted, the name cannot be reused until the longest data retention period of any of your Kentik plans (see About Plans) has passed.
+For example, if your plan retains the Fast dataseries for one year, the deleted dimension’s name cannot be reused for one year.

 top | section